The Library and Information Research Group currently offer 3 awards:

 The LIRG research award is intended to encourage research and innovation in library and information science.
 Particular attention will be paid to proposals intended to improve the accessibility, retrievability and usefulness of information.

-The research award is held biannually and LIRG will be running the research award in 2014.
-The closing date has been extended until 31 January 2015.
+The research award is held biannually and LIRG will be ran the research award in 2014.
+The closing date was extended until 31 January 2015.
 A workshop was held on 12 September 2014 to provide guidance on writing research proposals and publications.
-The workshop was jointly run with the Information Literacy Gorup (ILG).
+The workshop was jointly run with the Information Literacy Group (ILG).